anirudhMittal7/Sample-NodeJS-API/README.md

-# Sample-NodeJS-API
+# Simple-NodeJS-API
-A sample node.JS api with MongoDB for GET and POST calls
+A simple nodeJS Api with MongoDB for Get and Post calls